 Mary Lu Weeks

-In 1954, MaryLu married Earl Weeks, originally from Des Lacs, N.D., and they moved to Culbertson, Mont., to make their home.
-They took root in this little town and took great pride in all the friends, neighbors and businesses here.
+In 1954, she married Earl Weeks, originally from Des Lacs, N.D., and they moved to Culbertson to make their home.
+They took root in this little town and took great pride in all the friends, neighbors and businesses there.
 Their four children were born at Roosevelt Memorial Hospital.

 In 1966, they purchased Culbertson Implement.
-After Earl’s sudden death in 1977, MaryLu took a giant leap of faith and stepped into Earl’s place at the Implement.
+After Earl’s sudden death in 1977, she took a giant leap of faith and stepped into Earl’s place at the implement.
 This was a learn-as-you-go experience and not at all easy.
-She faced every challenge, though, with a keen mind and a quiet dignity.
-The support of other implement dealers, John Deere representatives, and especially her community during these years inspired her sense of volunteerism and service.
+She faced every challenge with a keen mind and a quiet dignity.
+The support of other implement dealers, John Deere representatives and especially her community during these years inspired her sense of volunteerism and service.

-MaryLu’s love of reading was well known, and she was always on the lookout for her next read.
+Her love of reading was well known and she was always on the lookout for her next read.
 Her greatest delight was curling up with a great book and a cup of tea.
 She was a regular at the local library and enjoyed the Tuesday Book Club conversations.
 Her love of reading and history fostered a yearning for travel.
 She was always excited to be planning a trip.
-Her travels included three trips to Europe and the British Isles, fall foliage tours, and many trips throughout the country.
+Her travels included three trips to Europe and the British Isles, fall foliage tours and many trips throughout the country.

-MaryLu made an indelible impression in the community that she loved and touched the hearts of the lifelong friends she made here.
+She made an indelible impression in the community that she loved and touched the hearts of the lifelong friends she made here.
 Undoubtedly, her greatest legacy lives in the hearts of her grandchildren.
 She was an active participant in their lives.
-The kids had a key to her door that came with a key to her heart.
-She joyfully attended every program, fair, and sporting event, and her kids could always rely on seeing her face in any crowd.
-She was a strong, unwavering bulwark for each one of them.
+They had a key to her door that came with a key to her heart.
+She joyfully attended every program, fair and sporting event.